-The primary difference between risk retention groups (RRG's) and Risk purchasing groups (PGs) is that RPGs retain risk and the RPGs do not.
+The primary difference between risk retention groups (RRG's) and risk purchasing groups (RPGs) is that RRGs retain risk and the RPGs do not.
 RPGs purchase insurance from an insurer which issues the policies and serves as the risk bearer.
 RRGs, as insurers, issue policies to their members and bear risk.
 Another key difference between the two is that RRG's typically require members to capitalize the company whereas RPG's require no capital.
 Other differences are the way in which the entities are regulated.
-Both fall under the LRRA of 1986, however Purchasing Groups also adhere to State Regulation.
+Both fall under the LRRA of 1986, however Risk Purchasing Groups also adhere to State Regulation.
 Another difference is that Risk Retention Groups engage in the purchase of reinsurance.

-What are the similarities between risk retention groups and purchasing groups?
+What are the similarities between risk retention groups and risk purchasing groups?

-Both RRGs and PGs are required by the Liability Risk Retention Act of 1986 to be made up of homogeneous groups, i.e. engaged in similar businesses or activities that expose them to similar liabilities.
-This is an important similarity as Purchasing Groups can reorganize in RRGs at a future time.
+Both RRGs and RPGs are required by the Liability Risk Retention Act of 1986 to be made up of homogeneous groups, i.e. engaged in similar businesses or activities that expose them to similar liabilities.
+This is an important similarity as Risk Purchasing Groups can reorganize as RRGs at a future time.

-What kinds of coverage do risk retention groups and purchasing groups provide?
+What kinds of coverage do risk retention groups and risk purchasing groups provide?

-For both risk retention groups and purchasing groups, the type of insurance permitted is set forth in the Liability Risk Retention Act's definition of "liability" which includes all types of third party liability such as general liability, errors and omissions, directors and officers, medical malpractice and products liability.
+For both Risk Retention Groups and Risk Purchasing Groups, the type of insurance permitted is set forth in the Liability Risk Retention Act's definition of "liability" which includes all types of third party liability such as general liability, errors and omissions, directors and officers, medical malpractice and products liability.
 The LRRA does not extend to workers compensation, property insurance or to personal lines such as homeowners and personal auto coverage.